melvinzhang/open-problems/README.md

 https://github.com/melvinzhang/malmopy uses Python + Malmo to teach some basic robotics algorithms like maze solving.

-Develop more missions such as simulating how a robotic vacuum cleaner works (learns a new place and also clean it at the same time).
+Develop more missions such as simulating a robotic vacuum cleaner which covers all locations of a new area with fewest moves (online graph exploration).

 # Analysis of public dataset